 For technical skills the largest libraries are Udacity, CodeAcademy, Pluralsight and Khan Academy.
 They are more interactive and include projects, laboratory sessions, technical coaches and various forms of certifications (nano degrees).

 Pluralsight and Udacity have taken it a step further and can be said to be a real support for careers.
-Here you can find various interesting roles within IT, gain information about the labour market and pay levels for the role, receive help with career coaching, career planning and included in their recruitment databases.
+Here you will find various interesting roles within IT, gain information about the labour market and pay levels for the role, receive help with career coaching and be included in their recruitment databases.

 In Sweden, many universities have their own MOOC.
-Utbildning.se collects 8,000 courses in Sweden, but it is more than a catalogue of courses.
-85% are still in classrooms.
+Utbildning.se collects 8,000 courses in Sweden, but it is more than a catalogue of courses, 85% of those are still in classrooms.
 A pure online library is Diploma Utbildning, which, however, has only 230 short video training courses.

 There is simply not much training in Swedish.
 After looking through the Swedish libraries, I can also conclude that there are large quality differences in, for example, Coursera.
 My view is that lack of knowledge in English is becoming a major drawback.

-Most major MOOC ́s such as Coursera, Udemy, Linkedin Learning and Udacity have business solutions.
-The service then includes some form of curating or adapting to your organization’s roles, the ability to compare skill with other organizations, custom application tracks, smart recommendations, etc. The course library or parts of the library can be integrated with the company’s LMS or LXP and pop up among existing internal courses.
+Most major MOOC ́s such as Coursera, Udemy, Linkedin Learning and Udacity have business services.
+The service then includes some form of curation or adapting to your organization’s roles, the ability to compare skill with other organizations, custom program tracks, smart recommendations, etc. The course library or parts of the library can be integrated with the company’s LMS or LXP and pop up among existing internal courses.

-LinkedIn Learning Pro has gone one step further and offers its own LMS/LXP that either replaces the company’s LMS or integrated.
-This means that the company can also upload its own material in LinkedIn Learning while taking advantage of LinkedIn’s connection to “skills” etc. Given that Microsoft is integrating more and more linkedin features, I’m pretty sure the courses can soon be taundertaken through Office 365.
+LinkedIn Learning Pro has gone one step further and offers its own LMS/LXP that either replaces or integrates to the company’s LMS.
+This means that the company can also upload its own content in LinkedIn Learning while taking advantage of LinkedIn’s connection to “skills” etc. Given that Microsoft is integrating more and more linkedin features, I’m pretty sure the courses can soon be available through Office 365.